E. O. Plauen: Life and work

 In 1940, Ohser was hired by Goebbels's propaganda weekly Das Reich, where he drew anti-Soviet and anti-American caricatures.
 In 1942, Goebbels founded a national animation studio, Deutsche Zeichenfilm GmbH, where Ohser worked on the 17-minute animation Armer Hansi about a canary who, in accordance with authoritarian Nazi ideology, learns about the 'folly' in rebelling against rules and authorities when leaving his cage, encountering a dangerous world outside and, barely surviving, returns to the safety of his cage in the end.

-Also from 1940, Ohser began to produce anti-Nazi cartoons in secret again and sharply criticized the Nazi regime in verbal remarks to friends, neighbors, and colleagues.
-In 1944, he was arrested on charges of expressing anti-Nazi opinions (reichsfeindliche Äußerungen) and a trial to be presided over by Roland Freisler was arranged.
-On 5 April 1944, the day before his trial, Ohser committed suicide in his cell.
+The same year, Ohser began to produce anti-Nazi cartoons in secret again and sharply criticized and mocked the Nazi regime in verbal remarks to friends, neighbors and colleagues.
+As a result of this Ohser's neighbor Bruno Schultz, Captain of the Wehrmacht Propaganda Troops formally reported him to Goebbels on 22 February 1944.
+After a secret investigation Ohser was arrested on charges of expressing anti-Nazi opinions (reichsfeindliche Äußerungen) on 28 March 1944 and a trial before the People's Court to be presided over by Roland Freisler was arranged.
+On 5 April 1944, the day before his trial, Ohser committed suicide by hanging while still in his cell.

+Ohser's body was cremated and laid to rest in Reichenbach an der Fils.
+In accordance with his wishes he was later reinterred in the Ohser family plot at the Plauen Main Cemetary (Hauptfriedhof) in 1968.